This recipe is safe for Coumadin (warfarin) users.

 You can make this with thin strips of chicken too.
 An elegant but easy meal for a weekend dinner party.

-This recipe makes great leftovers.
+This recipe can easily be multiplied and makes great leftovers.
 Reheat gently and be the envy of all your workmates.
 Try roasting the tomatoes and bell peppers beforehand to save time - just reheat them before plating.

 Boil the water.
 Remove from the heat and add the saffron.
 Set aside to steep.

 Place a piece of foil in the oven and put the peppers on top of the foil.
 Roast for 25 to 30 minutes.
 Turn occasionally.
 When the peppers are done, remove and place in a paper bag to cool.
 When cool, the skin will slip off easily.
 Seed the peppers and cut into strips.
 Set aside.

 While the peppers are roasting, add 1 teaspoon of the olive oil to a small skillet.
 Add the grape tomatoes and place in the oven.
 Roast for about 20 minutes, tossing occasionally.
 Remove and let cool.